hrupam/standard-cs-books/README.md

 Each subject directory contains relevant textbooks and resources.
 Navigate to the desired subject area to find the materials you need.

-## 📜 License

-Please respect the copyright of the materials contained in this repository.
-The organization of this repository is provided under the MIT License, but individual books may have their own copyright restrictions.

 ## 🤝 Contributing

 Contributions to this repository are welcome!
 If you'd like to add new resources or suggest improvements, please: